nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Academy Directory is written in _Java_ and thus can be run on all major operating systems!
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-AD is developed as an evolution of the Address Book 3 application, primarily for usage in teaching CS1101S - Programming Methodology I at the National University of Singapore.
+Academy Directory is developed as an evolution of the Address Book 3 application, primarily for usage in teaching CS1101S - Programming Methodology I at the National University of Singapore.

 ## Information about this User Guide
 ### Purpose
 This user guide aims to:
 - Provide first-time users how to use Academy Directory
-- Show [details of all commands](#features) should users face any issues using any of the command in Academy Directory.
+- Show [details of all commands](#features) should users face any issues using any of the command in Academy Directory
 - Answer some [frequently asked questions](#faq)
 - Provide a [summary of all commands](#command-summary) supported by Academy Directory